Optimizing AXPY with Twists and Turns

 -O3 -m64 -march=native -fno-trapping-math -fomit-frame-pointer

-Since the benchmark is to run only on the target platform, I can afford to specify -march=native: optimize for the target computer.
-Since OpenBLAS is meant to be portable to some extent, it cannot afford this flag (which is a bit unfair to it).
+The benchmark is to run only on the target platform; hence I can afford to specify -march=native: optimize for the target.
+On the other hand, OpenBLAS is meant to be portable to some extent, and cannot afford this flag (which is a bit unfair to it).

 When running benchmarks one has to be always aware that the CPU frequency may dynamically change, from half of the nominal frequency (due to power management) up to twice of the nominal frequency (thanks to Intel's `turbo boost').
 Therefore, the benchmark was pinned (to CPU 4) with turbo boost disabled.
 The benchmark output has confirmed the process remained on the single CPU that kept running at 2390.5 ± 0.5 MHz.
 The reported execution time is the median of 5 consecutive runs.
 Thanks to the pinning and the disabling of turbo boost, consecutive runs have nearly identical timings.